There are four key elements that define any COIL project:

 Benefits to students

-Participating in an OIL project is one of the key actions that may help students become Global Graduates.
+Participating in an COIL project is one of the key actions that may help students become Global Graduates.
 Most notably, it will provide them with an invaluable opportunity to:

 - Interact, engage and collaborate with peers they would have not otherwise have the chance to work with.